chemistrytocode/CV/README.md

 *Duke of Edinburgh - Instructor*

 Inspired, guided and supported young people in their self-development and in the recognision of their achievements.

+## Interests

+I spend more spare time than I care to admit gaming on my PC and favour competitive multiplayer games as Counter-Strike, Overwatch and Dota 2.
+I have also been weightlifting for nearly 10 years and have followed Bodybuilding and Strength competition with much enthusaism over this time.
+Lastly I consider myself to be a keen traveller with my fondest memories being road trips across Italy, Thailand, West Coast USA and East Coast USA.